In memory of his son, the late actor's father, Paul Walker III, sat down with ET's Nancy O'Dell to talk about his loss, and pay tribute

 "Well, I'm not looking forward to Thanksgiving," a solemn Paul Walker III shared with O'Dell.
 "He died two days after that and I guess it'll probably be that way until I'm with him.
 It's a sad time.
 We're a very close, loving family and Paul is a piece that's missing now, that we're always going to miss."

 "We're very much in shock," he adds.
 "I'm missing him more now, the last month.
 It's not getting any better for me."

-On November 30, 2013, Paul Walker and his friend Roger Rodas, a pro-am racer, drove away from a fundraising event for Paul's charity Reach Out Worldwide, with Rodas behind the wheel.
+, Paul Walker and his friend Roger Rodas, a pro-am racer, drove away from a fundraising event for Paul's charity Reach Out Worldwide, with Rodas behind the wheel.
 Before long, the car crashed into a concrete lamp post, causing the vehicle to catch fire.